cirosantilli/git-tutorial/index.md

 ##creation

-You have a latex `a.sty` file which you want to use.
+You have a LaTeX `a.sty` file which you want to use.

 - on version `1.1` for a latex project 2 in `project2` repo
 - on version `1.0` for a latex project 3 in `project3` repo